bazelbuild/bazel/docs/FAQ.md

 Why doesn't Google use ...?
 -----------------------

-* Make, Ninja: These systems give very exact control over what commands get invoked to build files, but it's up to the user to write rules that are correct.
+* Make, Ninja: These tools give very exact control over what commands get invoked to build files, but it's up to the user to write rules that are correct.